galammadin/product-app-api/README.md

 1. Go to the API documentation:
 - Swagger UI: http://localhost:8000/api/docs/
 - Create User with /api/user/create
+- Create Token with /api/user/token
+- Authorize with created token in Swagger for further use

 2. Go to the Fronend(Django Template):
 - Frontend : http://localhost:8000/api/product/frontend/